Right on, ride on

 Thumbs up

-Posted in bike friendly, rant, safety, traffic, wrong | No Comments »
+Posted in bike friendly, rant, safety, traffic, wrong | Comments Off on Thumbs Up

 Road Design: Boston.com op-ed, MassBike response

-Posted by teeheehee on 19th August 2009
+Posted by @teeheehee on 19th August 2009

 You, my few readers, may recall the recent Boston.com article on Boston’s unruly riders, or the op-ed that left a particular vomit-taste in any cyclist’s mouth.
 Finally we may have something sane to consider and discuss: roads are designed to kill (which is another op-ed.)
 Excerpt: